• Skip to primary navigation

 Instructions

-• Place back into an oiled bowl, cover loosely with cling wrap and a kitchen towel.
-Place in a warm place until it rises, about 1 ½ hours.
-Punch down dough to remove air, gently knead again before using.
+• Rise - place in oiled bowl, cover with cling wrap and a kitchen towel.
+Place in warm spot.
+Takes about 1½ hours to rise.
+Punch down and gently knead before using.

 Video